jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Importing the CSS4 dollar into Oboe's JSONPath should will it easier to integrate with libraries which treat arrays as their basic unit of operation.
-By duplicating a syntax which the majority of web developers will be familiar with over the next few years I hope that Oboe's learning curve will be a little more gradual.
+By duplicating a syntax which the majority of web developers will probably become familiar with over the next few years I hope that Oboe's learning curve will be a little more gradual.

 Parsing the JSON Response